Furqan17/learn-Deutsche-app/README.md

 # learn Deutsche app
-App written using Java and XML
+Android App written using Java and XML